sadiqmmm/draggable-rails/README.md

 #### Working Example code for draggable li element you can see the event changes in the browser console.

+You can add a script.js file `app/assets/javascripts/script.js` and add the following line:

 ``` javascript

 $(document).on("turbolinks:load", function() {